Real Estate Investors Should Invest in Themselves First

-.
-You’re certainly not the first to grow your wealth through real estate investing, so the best way to get started and to continually hone your strategy is to learn from those who have gone before you.
+You’re certainly not the first to grow your wealth through real estate investing, so the best way to get started and continually hone your strategy is to learn from real estate investors who have gone before you.

-But with each real estate investing book I read, I found a new mentor, someone who poured all their real estate investing wisdom into the course of a few hundred pages.
+But with each real estate investing book I read, I found a new mentor.
+Suddenly I was connected with a real estate investor-turned-author – someone who poured all their real estate investing wisdom into the course of a few hundred pages.
 Through that, I created my own real estate investing MBA.

 Start Here – Best Books For Wealth Building Through Real Estate Investing

-Most beginner investors assume that, in order to master real estate investing, you need to know all the terminology, be a whiz at spreadsheets, and learn how to fix toilets.
+Most beginner real estate investors assume that, in order to master real estate investing, you need to know all the terminology, be a whiz at spreadsheets, and learn how to fix toilets.

-In reality, while having some basic understanding of markets, income, and expenses are key to getting started in real estate investing, the mindset and overarching principles can make a much more substantial impact in the overall trajectory of your investing success.
+In reality, while having some basic understanding of markets, income, and expenses are key to getting started in real estate investing, the mindset and overarching principles can make a much more substantial impact on the overall trajectory of your property management and investing success.

 The Richest Man In Babylon